Is Air Pollution Still The UK’s Problem?

-The UK seems to be losing out at the moment to air pollution and while many of the public are under the impression that the nation breathes easy, In the UK, it’s within big cities that problems are increasing.
+The UK seems to be losing out at the moment to air pollution and while many of the public are under the impression that the nation breathes easy, it’s within big cities that problems are increasing.

-Insulating homes so they don’t burn as much gas, people are reluctant to change energy companies but research will prove that some companies will reduce pollution and save money.
+Insulating homes so they don’t burn as much gas for example.
+People are reluctant to change energy companies but research will prove that some companies will reduce pollution and help save money.

 Stopping wood-burning stoves in cities might help a bit.

 Cutting pollution from ships would be good in port cities like Poole and Southampton.

 Reducing use of some chemicals in the home would help a little.

 The World Health Organization estimates that every year outdoor air pollution is linked to more than three million premature deaths making it the world’s greatest environmental health risk.
 We should be more informed about our air quality and fortunately there are schemes that are encouraging dialogue on the issue, yesterday concluded the end of the BBC weeklong series SoICanBreathe, all about air pollution.
 I would say it is worth reading up on the air we breathe every day, if not as another way we can help improve the environment.

 *Excluding Ammonia for agriculture is another massive air pollution contributor and methods to stop this are a focus.

 Image Credit: David Holt

 915 total views, 2 views today